-Help your child remember ways that he or she has successfully handled hardships in the past and then help him understand that these past challenges help him build the strength to handle future challenges.
-Help your child learn to trust himself to solve problems and make appropriate decisions.
+Help your child remember ways that they have successfully handled hardships in the past and then help them understand that these past challenges help them to build the strength to handle future challenges.
+Help your child learn to trust themselves to solve problems and make appropriate decisions.
 Teach your child to see the humour in life, and the ability to laugh at one's self.